Chief of Staff · AI Managed Agents

 Listen

-Every engagement starts with listening to the leadership team, to the operators, and to what isn't being said in the all-hands.
-I'm an operator and coach at heart; the diagnosis is the deliverable that makes everything downstream cheap.
+Every engagement starts with deep listening to the leadership team, to the operators, and to what isn't being said in the all-hands.
+I'm an operator and executive coach at heart; the diagnosis is the deliverable that makes everything downstream flow.

 2. 02

-Before we touch a tool, we map what the team actually does today: the workflows, the handoffs, the points where work stalls, and the points where it sparks.
-Most "AI strategy" engagements skip this.
-They shouldn't.
+Before we touch any tool, we map what the company actually does today: processesworkflows, handoffs, points where work stalls, and the points where it sparks.
+Most "AI strategy" engagements skip this step.
+They really shouldn't.

 3. 03